string(10) "[Minerals]"

 Critical minerals and metals are essential to Canada’s economic security and are the foundation upon which technologies and a transition to a net-zero emissions economy are built.
 The ability for these resources to be sourced from neighbouring or partner jurisdictions can also help mitigate the risk of global supply chain disruption.

-The potential of tailings and waste rock from producing or past-producing mines to provide an economic resource would provide Canada with additional critical minerals and metals.
 For any past-producing mine that proves viable, it could also turn mining by-products from an environmental liability into a valuable asset.

 Project Benefits